No Google Chrome Flock Tracking (archived, replaced by Privacy)

 New versions of this module and support for Omeka S version 3.0 and above are available on GitLab, which seems to respect users and privacy better than the previous repository.

-This module is useless if you can access to the config of your server or if you can add this in the Apache file ".htaccess" at the root of Omeka:
+This module is useless if you can access the config of your server or if you can add the line below in the Apache file ".htaccess" at the root of Omeka.
+The Topics API is opted out site-wide by sending the header:

-This module simply adds these lines automatically if not present, after some checks.
+The module simply adds this line automatically if not present, after some checks.
+If a previous FLoC directive (interest-cohort=()) is found, it is upgraded in place to browsing-topics=().
 Once installed, the module can be removed.
 Of course, it is better to include the line above in the main config files of Apache.

 Important: The Apache module "headers" must be enabled first: